openhwgroup/cv-hpdcache/docs/source/architecture.rst

       }

       //  If all ways are valid, return the first way (of the target set) whose
-      //  LRU bit is unset and which is not pre-selected as victim for (int w = 0; w < HPDCACHE_WAYS; w++) {
+      //  PLRU bit is unset and which is not pre-selected as victim for (int w = 0; w < HPDCACHE_WAYS; w++) {
          if (!fetch[set][w] && !lru[set][w]) {
             return w;